tehtark/Dehumidifier/README.md

 - Open Windows Defender Firewall and navigate to the "Outbound Rules" section.
 Locate the rules named "Dehumidifier" and delete them.

 ### Troubleshooting:
+- Windows Defender might flag Dehumidifier as a potential threat due to its manipulation of firewall rules.
+This is a false positive.
+If this happens, you can safely allow Dehumidifier through Windows Defender.
 - If you're unable to play a shared game even after launching Dehumidifier, try restarting your Steam client.
 This usually resolves any conflicts.
 - Report any issues or feature requests on the GitHub repository.

 ### [Change Log](https://github.com/tehtark/Dehumidifier/blob/master/CHANGELOG.md)